Deep-as-hell-team/Fashion-MNIST-/README.md

 # Classifying Fashion-MNIST with Keras using limited data

-The goal of the this project is to build a classifier using CNN that is trained using only *one* training observertaion per class.
+The goal of the this project is to build a classifier using Convolutional Neural Network (CNN) that is trained using only *one* training observertaion per class.

 ## Dataset
 <img src="/img/data_classes.png" width="400" alt="Dataset">

-There are available two subsets of [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset for training a CNN:
+There are available two subsets of [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset for training:

- 1) subset contains 30,000 labeled training examples of the classes 1,2,3,8,9.
+ 1) subset contains 30,000 labeled training examples of the classes 1,2,3,8,9 (see the labels at the image above).
  2) subset contains 5 labeled training exmaple from the classes 0,4,5,6,7 (i.e., one per class) and 29992 unlabeled examples.

 Furthermore, we have available a test set for all classes containing 1,000 labelled data observation per class.
-Nevertheless, the classification performance is evaluated only on test set of classes 0,4,5,6,7.
+Nevertheless, the classification performance is evaluated only on the test set of classes 0,4,5,6,7.

 ## Approach
-We carried out three task:
+We carried out three tasks:

 1) Created a baseline.
 The baseline is a CNN trained on 5 augmented examples of 0,4,5,6,7.

 2) Performed transfer learning.
-We trained a CNN model using data from classes 1,2,3,8,9 and then use the weights from this model to initilize a CNN model that is trained just like the baseline.
+We trained a CNN model using data from classes 1,2,3,8,9 and then use the weights from this model to initilize another CNN model that is trained just like the baseline.

 3) Performed one-shot learning.
 We created a siamese network following approach of Koch et. al (2015) with slight modifications.
 We created 100 correct and 100 incorect pairs for each class; in total 1000 pairs.
-We trained the siamese network with 70% of this data.
-The rest of the data were used for validation.
 The siamese network scores 95% on the verificaiton tasks (i.e., recognizing pairs).

+Hyperparameters for each model were optimizer using Tree of Parzen Estimators (TPE) run with 50 evaluations.

 ## Results
-The results of the models are evaluated using accuracy on the set of classes 0,4,5,6,7.
+The results of the models are measured by accuracy on the set of classes 0,4,5,6,7.

 | Model  | Accuracy |
 | ------------- | ------------- |